jentery/508v4/keywords.md

 * **legacy**: games that change over time based on the outcome of each game played and the choices made by players
 * **leveling** (or character advancement): a mechanic or feature that provides players and characters with a sense of progress, which is often expressed numerically
 * **mechanic or mechanism**: an action or function that can be performed in a game (compare with rule)
+* **melding**: a meld is a set of matching cards, typically three or more, that earn players points and/or allow them to deplete their hand
 * **metagaming**: analyzing a game aloud as you play it; used for planning but, in some cases, also to shape play and dynamics; depending on the game and community, it may be encouraged or frowned upon (see Stewart Woods) (compare with kibitzing)
 * **mixed motive**: games where the interests or incentives of players are neither strictly coincident nor strictly opposed
+* **multi-use cards**: the design of cards that serve multiple purposes in a single game (from money and abilities to resources and effects)
 * **negotiation**: a mechanic where players are encouraged to make deals, alliances, and bribes; may also involve betrayal (compare with cooperation)
 * **pacing**: the speed or intensity of game play or progression through a game
+* **pickup and deliver**: requires players to pick up an item at one location on the playing board and bring it to another location on the playing board; initial placement of the item can be either predetermined or random; there is usually a rule or another mechanic that determines where the item needs to go
+* **points salad**: a negative term used to describe games where all or many actions yield points
 * **prediction**: a mechanic that requires players to forecast or anticipate what may happen later in the game (compare with randomness)
 * **programmed movement** (or action/movement programming): a mechanic where players (often secretly) choose and commit their moves for the next turn; all actions are determined and locked before they are executed; requires planning ahead
 * **randomness**: a lack of predictability in events; this lack is usually designed into a game and interpreted by players as chance, luck, and even fate; when used persuasively, it increases incentive and/or perceived relevance of actions; when not used persuasively, it overwhelms players, decreases incentive, and/or eclipses sense of agency or choice (compare with prediction)